Canvas tents may not be the norm in the camping world today, but they used to be.

 - Simple and functional: Teton Sports Mesa

-Best Canvas Tents of 2022: Outdoor Empire Reviews
+Best Canvas Tents: Outdoor Empire Reviews

 We focused on the most portable and versatile style of canvas tents for this review article.
 It’s a flat-roof design originally developed by Springbar that is super portable and easy to set up.